arunarumugam6/CypressAutomationE2EFrameworkTypescript/README.md

-# Cypress E2E Automation Framework
+# Cypress E2E Automation Framework - Typescript

 Cypress end to end framework, In that framework you can perform End to End Web Automation testing, Integration testing and API testing